 In Kansas and Missouri, the surviving spouse, children or grandchildren are usually the one’s who file the lawsuit.
 If there is no spouse or children, then a sibling can file for wrongful death.
 A survival lawsuit may also be brought by a representative of the decedent’s estate, should there be no family member’s or dependent’s to do so.
 A suit cannot be filed by a friend or distant family member, anyone who cannot demonstrate a pecuniary loss by the person’s death.
 However, in Missouri, if no family member or representative comes forward, the court can appoint a “plaintiff ad litem.”
 This designation applies to a person “entitled to share in the proceeds” of a wrongful death claim.

-The statute of limitations to bring a wrongful death claim is two and three years from the date of the person’s death, in Kansas and Missouri respectively.
+The statute of limitations to bring a wrongful death case is two and three years from the date of the person’s death, in Kansas and Missouri respectively.
 There are some exceptions to this, one being that it does not apply to a minor.
 The limitations clock does not start ticking until the child turns eighteen.
 However, if the surviving spouse were to file on behalf of the family, then the child would receive benefits until they turned eighteen.

 What Is a Wrongful Death Lawsuit?

-A wrongful death claim is filed by surviving loved ones when someone is killed as a result of the negligence of another person.
+A claim is filed by surviving loved ones when someone is killed as a result of the negligence of another person.
 A wrongful death lawsuit is not a criminal proceeding; you cannot request jail time as part of the lawsuit.
 Rather, it seeks to hold the responsible party or parties accountable by awarding monetary damages.
 These damages can range from covering medical and funeral expenses to compensatory and punitive damages.

 All 50 states in the U.S. have wrongful death laws, but that wasn’t always the case.
 Before wrongful death law was adopted, these cases were ruled by Common law and negligence died with the victim; leaving survivors no recourse to recover compensation for the loss of their loved one.